Balancing work and caring

-Perhaps you can work from home all or part of the time, or be on call from wherever you want to be based, or work in different branches if you sometimes need to be near a relative, care home or hospital.
+Perhaps you could work from home all or part of the time, be on call from wherever you want to be based, or work in different branches of your organisation if you sometimes need to be near a relative, care home or hospital.

 The right to time off in an emergency

-You also have the right to time off in an emergency when it involves a person who is dependent on you.
-That might include, for example, your partner, your parent, or your child.
+You also have the right to time off in an emergency when it involves a person who is dependent on you – for example, your partner, your parent, or your child.
 If someone else relies on you for help, they may also count as a dependent.

-Examples of when you might need to use this right to emergency time off include:
+Examples of when you might need to use this right include:

-- where your normal care arrangements have been cancelled or changed
+- when your normal care arrangements have been cancelled or changed

 - if the person you care for dies, is ill, or has an accident

-If you are finding it hard to juggle work and caring, why not talk to your employer first to see what they can suggest.
-You could perhaps do a trial of flexible working.
+If you're finding it hard to juggle work and caring, why not talk to your employer to see what they suggest?
+You might be able to do a trial of flexible working.

 We're here to help